niWiki/PhotoSearchDemo/README.md

 ```
 Create ReactDemo class.
 ReactDOM calls it initially.
 -----------
 Render a React element into the DOM in the supplied container and return a reference to the component (or returns null for stateless components).
+This is how you render the highest-level component.

 Develop TitleBox component.
 Add it as ReactDemo's child component.
 -----------
+Create new component that will be child of already created ReactDemo one.
+The curly braces are a special syntax to let the JSX parser know that it needs to interpret the contents in between them as JavaScript instead of a string.
+You need them when you want to use a JavaScript expression like a variable or a reference inside JSX.

 Pass properties to child component.
 Use componentWillMount method to initiate variables.
 -----------